xaizek/dit/docs/04-commands.md

 One of the commands can be empty (as in `.cmd`, `cmd1..cmd2` or `cmd.`), in which case it designates default command line, which is expanded at that point of processing.
-Note that leading dot can taken as indication of project name, and thus should be used with project specified explicitly.
+Note that leading dot can be taken as indication of project name, and thus should be used with project specified explicitly.

 For example, the following aliases: